 Leave no trace, wilderness first aid, challenging outdoor personal development (high ropes course) and team building trainings are held periodically.

-All the shorter events and trainings lay the basis for the summer expeditions.
+All the shorter events and training sessions lay the basis for the summer expeditions.
 A usual summer includes a four-day raft trip on the Deschutes in Oregon, a week-long kayaking trip in the San Juans, beginning mountaineering seminars on Mt.
 Baker, Mt.
 Adams or Mt.
 Hood, an intermediate mountaineering seminar on Mt.
 Rainer, a week-long rock climbing school, and two to three week-long backpacking trips.

 Safety is our first priority.
 We carefully select activities, locations and weather conditions to match the skills and experience of crew members and change plans to match changing conditions.